dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

            - the rank number

-        .. dropdown:: Unformatted example (truncated):
+        .. dropdown:: Unformatted Example (truncated):

             .. literalinclude:: ./figure/ensemble_stat_RRFS_GEFS_GF.SPP.SPPT_ADPSFC_NDAS_20220506_000000V.stat

-        - In this example:
+        - In the unformatted example:

           - each row represents unique data (tidy data)
           - the number of columns is different for each row, due to each row representing a different linetype